SINTEF/dlite/examples/TEM_data/README.md

   combining a [PrecipitateStatistics] and [Composition] data model.

-* **Convert** is a transformation that takes one or more data models as input and return one or more data models as output.
+* **Convert** is a transformation that takes one or more data models as input and returns one or more data models as output.
 It is implemented as a Python function.
-Conversions are similar to property mappings, but operates on instances instead of individual properties.
+Conversions are similar to property mappings, but operate on instances instead of individual properties.
   The *TEM image analyser* is implemented as a converter.
 It takes an instance of a [TEMImage] data model and returns an instance of a [PrecipitateStatistics] data model.